Stage set at the Greek Theatre in Syracuse by OMA

 OMA designs stage set for ancient Greek theatre in Syracuse

 OMA’s design for the stage set at the Greek Theatre in Syracuse, Sicily, was inaugurated with the performance of Aeschylus’s Prometheus Unbound (directed by Claudio Longhi).
-The scenography features three temporary architectural devices that reinterpret the spaces of the theatre, which dates from the 5th century BCE.
+The scenography features three temporary architectural devices that reinterpret the spaces of the theatre, which dates from the 5th century BC.

 OMA’s interventions will be dramatically exploited and adapted at strategic moments within this summer’s cycle of plays staged by the Istituto Nazionale del Dramma Antico, which also includes Euripides’ Bacchae (dir.
 Antonio Calenda) and Aristophane’s The Birds (dir.
 Roberta Torre).